Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 Physical Mail Marketing and Lumpy Mail

-There is something special about getting a letter in the 22st century.
+There is something special about getting a letter in the 22nd century.
 Especially a letter that is lumpy - with something else in it.
-This is something you're not expecting and is sure to be opened first.
+This is something you're not expecting and is sure to be opened right away.
 Inserting a sticker, or small magnet, or something else.
 This might sound silly but it is effective, and nowadays very few people are sending letters.

 Highest Value Prospects can get sent a Shock and Awe Package